moliver28/research-handbook/content/handbook/business-technology/data-team/platform/tableau/_index.md

 Having completed the migration to Tableau in FY25-Q1, we are now focused on improving the Tableau developer experience and

 - FY25-Q2 - Establish the framework for the Future State of Tableau, with input from Functional teams
+    - Publish the Executive Landing Page to drive users towards critical dashboards
+    - Document an approach to data source creation that promotes single-source-of-truth reporting
+    - Document and implement a user deprovisioning policy & process, in order to free up unused licenses on a set cadence
+    - Document the key GTM domain areas that lack single-source-of-truth data sources
     - Run an assessment of our Tableau environment, using quantitative and qualitative measures
         - Data sources (number of data sources that exist, custom SQL vs. table-based, commonly used tables that may indicate an opportunity for data source consolidation, etc.)
         - Dashboards (number of dashboards that exist, distribution of usage, average user views per dashboard, etc.)
         - Users (login frequency, etc.)
-    - Publish the Executive Landing Page to drive users towards critical dashboards
-    - Document an approach to data source creation that promotes single-source-of-truth reporting
-    - Document the domain areas that require a single-source-of-truth data source
-- FY25-Q3 - Achieve the following targets (specific numbers will be updated in Q2, and will be informed by findings from Q2 assessment.
-Some activities are subject to be pulled forward into Q2, pending capacity):
+- FY25-Q3 - Achieve the following targets (specific numbers will be updated in Q2, and will be informed by findings from Q2 assessment):
     - Document and implement dashboard/data source archival policies & process, in order to remove clutter from our environment
-    - Document and implement a user deprovisioning policy & process, in order to free up unused licenses on a set cadence
+    - Document and implement a process for distinguishing between certified & uncertified dashboards
-    - Refresh assessment of Tableau environment
     - Initiate the BI Enablement charter with programs & materials to support the Tableau community at GitLab
-    - Define, calculate, and publish quantitative metrics for Tableau health to be viewed on-demand, and potentially incorporated into the quarterly Data Key Review.
+    - Define, calculate, and publish quantitative metrics for Tableau health to be viewed on-demand, and incorporate into the quarterly Data Key Review.
 Examples below, but will be iterated on and updated:
-        - % of published dashboards in the Production environment
+        - % of published dashboards in the Production environment (should increase as we build up the inventory of SSOT published data sources and dashboards)
-        - Average user views per dashboard
+        - Average user views per dashboard (should increase as we declutter the Tableau environment)
         - Average # dashboards per published data source
         - etc.
-    - Publish X certified data sources for critical domain areas that require single-source-of-truth data sources
+    - Publish X certified Tableau data sources for critical domain areas that require single-source-of-truth data sources
-    - Support functional teams in repointing and/or archive X dashboards to leverage those certified data sources
+    - Support functional teams in repointing dashboards to leverage certified data sources
+    - Refresh assessment of Tableau environment
 - FY25-Q4 - Achieve the following targets (specific numbers will be updated in Q3)
-    - Refresh assessment of Tableau environment and quantative metrics for Tableau health
     - Iterate on the BI Enablement charter
     - Accelerate certified data source creation with support from Functional Analytics teams, publishing X certified data sources
-    - Repoint and/or archive X dashboards to leverage certified data sources
+    - Repoint dashboards to leverage certified data sources
-    - Archive X unused dashboards, and increase the average user views per dashboard by Y as a byproduct of archiving unused dashboards
+    - Archive X unused dashboards, and increase the average user views per dashboard by Y as a byproduct of concentrating user views on certified dashboards
+    - Refresh assessment of Tableau environment and quantative metrics for Tableau health

 ## Governance Model